EncodetheWeb/simple_top_scroll/README.md

 # Install

-Download the .zip file and remove "master" from filename.
+Download the .zip file and remove "master" from filename and subfolder.
 Logon to your WordPress Admin console.
 Click on Plugins -> Add New then click 'Upload Plugin'.

 ![alt tag](http://encodetheweb.com/wordpress-theme-img/screenshot-scroll-1.PNG)